 Summer Session: 6 credits

-Students in the Early Childhood Licensure program begin the summer session with courses that familiarize them with schools and the children and families they serve through an immersion experience in Expeditionary Learning.
+Students in the Early Childhood Licensure program begin the summer session with courses that familiarize them with schools and the children and families they serve through an immersion experience in EL Education.
 They also consider how technology is used in primary grade classrooms and how it can enhance learning and instruction when used in careful balance with and an active, hands-on curriculum.

 X.Educ 417: Teaching with Technology (2 credits)

 Students will read current research examining the effectiveness of teaching with technology in early childhood settings as they explore questions about the role of technology in 21st century education.
 Students will experiment with a variety of tools such as iPads, smart board, EKLMO, digital recorders, along with web-based tools that allow teachers to design scoring rubrics, quizzes, blogs, surveys and polls.
 Use of digital media as a resource for teachers will be emphasized, with students developing electronic portfolios to document their growth in addressing performance assessment standards.
 Review of the work of national teacher technology organizations and resources will also be covered.

 Fall Semester: 16 credits